LielYoash/Files-and-Threads---OOP_Ex2/README.md

 3. ```getNumOfLinesThreads```
 4. ```getNumOfFilesThreadPool```

-- in Part B - we will create two new types that extend the functionality of java's Concurrency Framework:
-1. A generic task with a Type that returns a result and may throw an exception.
-   Each task has a priority used for scheduling͕ inferred from the integer value of the task͛s Type.
-2. A custom thread pool class that defines a method for submitting a generic task as described in the section 1 to a priority queue, and a method for submitting a generic task created by a Callable<V> and a Type, passed as arguments.
+- in Part B - here we used the concept of the Task type and added three different priorities in order to complete tasks by their priority and not by the time they entered the Queue. also we've created a CustomExecutor class that uses ThreadPoolExecutor implementation and improves it by adding the ability to use the new Task type we've created, that allows it to implement ThreadPool that considers the priority of the task.

 ## Part A
 as Mentioned above we've created 4 different methods in thi part: